Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

 **Accessing the console**: Navigate to the Watsonx Orchestrate home page.
 In the left-hand navigation menu, click on build to expand the menu and click on “Agent Builder”.
 ![alt text](images/wxo_homepage.png)

 Agents depend on tools to perform their functions.
 When you define an agent, you specify which tools it can use in the tools section.
-The system needs the tools to exist before it can validate and import an agent that references them
+The system needs the tools to exist before it can validate and import an agent that references them.

 ### The Network Status Agent